zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 <img src="images/woody.jpg" align="right" width="100px" hspace="10">
 <img src="images/newyork.jpg" align="right" width="100px" hspace="10">

+For these two posters, we want to frame them individually, but have the frames be the same size.
 If we look at the page in browser in the developer tools, we can see that the Woody Allen poster is much smaller than the New York City poster.
 In fact, the Woody Allen poster is 171 x 253 pixels and the NYC poster is 236 x 364 pixels.
 If we want the frame to be the same size around both posters, we have to increase the size around the Woody Allen Poster.

 We're using the ID `woody`, defined on the `img` tag in `index.html` to style the Woody Allen poster.
 Copy and paste the following code inside of `css/style.css` underneath the comment `/*"The Neurotic New Yorker"*/`: